 1. Understand how Steam Next Fest works

-- Competing for attention in the crowded gaming market can be challenging, especially for smaller studios with limited marketing budgets.
-Steam Next Fest is vital for indie game developers: giving direct access to a massive, engaged audience of players seeking new games.
+Competing for attention in the crowded gaming market can be challenging, especially for smaller studios with limited marketing budgets.
+Steam Next Fest is vital for indie game developers, providing direct access to a massive and engaged audience of players seeking new games.

 Key benefits of showing your game at Next Fest.